Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Experimental and Computational Results

 The calculations suggest that the highest energy mode in each spectrum ($E_3$) is the anomalous, extra mode.
 In each case, excitations to the third spin-orbit excited state cannot explain the close proximity of the anomalous mode.
-For the following analysis of the CEF Hamiltonian using neutron scattering data, the spectral weight of this extra mode is omitted, and it's potential origin is further discussed in the Discussion section of this paper.
-Using the $E_1$ and $E_2$ excitations, the INS data can be used to fit a model CEF Hamiltonian, where for a generic $D_\text{3d}$ symmetry, the Hamiltonian can be expressed in terms of the CEF parameters $B_n^m$ and the Steven's operators $\hat{O}_m^n$:
+For the following analysis of the CEF Hamiltonian using neutron scattering data, the spectral weight of this extra mode is omitted, and its potential origin is further analyzed in the discussion section of this paper.
+Using the chosen $E_1$ and $E_2$ excitations, the INS data can be used to fit a model CEF Hamiltonian, where for $D_\text{3d}$ symmetry and Ce$^{3+}$ ($J$=5/2) ions, the Hamiltonian can be expressed in terms of the CEF parameters $B_n^m$ and the Steven's operators $\hat{O}_m^n$:

 The CEF Hamiltonian was diagonalized to extract energy eigenvalues and eigenvectors of the $J$=5/2 excited states.
 Intramultiplet transition probabilities and $g$ tensor components were calculated from the resulting wave functions and were fit to the integrated intensity ratios from the INS data and the $g$-factor results from the quantum chemical calculations.
-The latter indicate strong $g$-factor anisotropy in all chalcogenides, with MRCI values $g_\text{ab}$=1.46, $g_\text{c}$=0.01 in the oxide, $g_\text{ab}$=1.78, $g_\text{c}$=0.38 in RbCeS$_2$, $g_\text{ab}$=1.86, $g_\text{c}$=0.32 in RbCeS$_2$, and $g_\text{ab}$=1.68, $g_\text{c}$=0.81 in RbCeS$_2$.
+The latter indicate strong $g$-factor anisotropy in all chalcogenides, with MRCI values $g_\text{ab}$=1.46, $g_\text{c}$=0.01 in the RbCeO$_2$, $g_\text{ab}$=1.78, $g_\text{c}$=0.38 in RbCeS$_2$, $g_\text{ab}$=1.86, $g_\text{c}$=0.32 in RbCeSe$_2$, and $g_\text{ab}$=1.68, $g_\text{c}$=0.81 in RbCeTe$_2$.

+We stress here that the presence of an extra mode and the isolation of two ``intrinsic" modes is an unconventional approach as it ignores portions of the INS spectral weight.
+In order to render the effective level scheme that arises from this analysis to be self consistent, the quantum chemistry derived g-factors were used for determining $g_{avg}$ in fitting the neutron scattering data (rather than the experimentally derived $g_{avg}$ from Curie-Weiss fits).
+The differences between these values is at most 20\% and the choice of $g_{avg}$ does not qualitatively change the nature of the level-scheme determined.

 The results for RbCe$X_2$ (X: O, S, Se, Te) are reported in Table \ref{tab:tabCEF}.
 In prior work on KCeO$_2$, the experimental $I_2/I_1$ ratio was significantly overestimated by the fit (0.639 fit, 0.257 exp), suggesting that some of the spectral weight was distributed into the $E_3$ mode.
 Here we see that the oxide is again overestimated by the fit (0.392 fit, 0.286 exp), although the discrepancy is substantially smaller than in KCeO$_2$.
-Furthermore, the $I_2/I_1$ ratio for the rest of the series is well within expectations from the CEF fit.
+Furthermore, the $I_2/I_1$ ratio for the rest of the series is within expectations from the CEF fit.